 - Turnarounds - A Guide to Democratic Conversions and Buyouts (OpenUniversity 1995)

-He also has over 25 years voluntary sector management experience, including officer positions with national bodies such as ICOM, and is currently a director of Social Firms UK and The Common Cause Foundation.
+He also has over 30 years voluntary sector management experience, including officer positions with national bodies such as ICOM, The Common Cause Foundation and Social Firms UK.

 Recent work includes